 Indulge your adventure spirit and fall in love with Hawaii’s Big Island.
-Journey clockwise around the Big Island on this epic 12-day adventure.
+Journey clockwise around the Big Island on this epic 12-day middle school environmental community service trip and adventure program.
 Geographically diverse, the Big Island boasts everything from hardened lava deserts to lush rainforests and majestic green-sand beaches.
-Wake up in paradise next summer as you camp in the enchanting rainforests, hike tropical trails, marvel at flowing lava, discover ancient Hawaiian legends, and paddle out into the big blue on this epic middle school adventure.
+Wake up in paradise next summer as you camp in the enchanting rainforests, hike the trails in Volcanoes National Park, marvel at flowing lava, discover ancient Hawaiian legends, learn to hula from a Kumu Hula, immerse yourself in the rich culture of Hawaii, and paddle out into the big blue on this epic introductory middle school adventure.

 Discover ancient secrets and witness the primal power of molten earth while hiking and exploring the trails at Volcanoes National Park.
 Journey through a 500 year-old lava cave, enjoy a picnic lunch by the Kilauleau Caldera, or summit Mauna Loa, Hawaii’s most massive volcano while we adventure in this bucket-list National Park.